 How to dye fabrics using indigo

 Indigo needs to be made into a paste before mixing it into the dye bath. otherwise, it would just be lumpy if it is not well mix not good when you want your look professionally done.
 To mix this paste using lukewarm water and some washing soda to mix it into a paste.
 I have mixed 25 grams of indigo powder with 1 tablespoon of washing soda.
-25 grams of indigo powder will dye about 3 kilograms of fibre.
+25 grams of indigo powder will dye about 3 kilograms of fibers.
+It is a lot of fibres.
 Indigo is not water-soluble it is only soluble in alkali.
-Therefore, as a result, indigo has got wash fast properties.
+Therefore, as a result of this special chemistry, indigo has got wash fast properties.

 Prepare the indigo paste